 The key issue before starting a digital tax audit is the request for data access from the tax authorities with three different types of data access (referred to as Z1, Z2 or Z3 access) to choose from.
 In the absence of a law or regulation, no minimum scope is currently defined, in particular for the machine-readable data set for data transfer.
 Therefore, it is the taxpayer's responsibility to select the tax-relevant data under the so-called right of preliminary classification (Erstqualifikationsrecht) and to ensure that it is machine-readable.
 In some cases, the format is determined by the interfaces provided by ERP software providers.
 If the system does not offer a default interface, the user must classify all tax-relevant data (from the point of view of the taxpayer) using available export options.
-As a result, the quality of the data exports may vary considerably between different systems and taxpayers.
+As a result there are substantial differences in quality between the individually provided data exports based on systems and tax payers, which can lead to challenges in the context of a tax audit.

 Uniform data interfaces were introduced for payroll accounting (referred to as Digital Lohnschnittstelle (DLS), or digital wage interface) and for POS systems (DSFinV-K).
 This offers several advantages in the context of tax audits.
 Among other things, a legal certainty that the data records contain a minimum standard of essential information and are machine-readable for tax audit purposes.

-The discussion draft of the uniform digital interface for accounting data defines data standards for the following areas: Transactions (journal data of individual business transactions), master data (e.g. for debtors and creditors), reconciliation to the e-balance sheet, digital documents, fixed assets and system data.
+The current discussion draft of the uniform digital interface for accounting data aims to define data standards for the following areas:

-Some ERP systems still need to develop a usable interface.
+In some ERP systems the development of a standardized interface for the export of the required data is expected.
 Systems that cannot provide a corresponding export must either be comprehensively adapted or replaced; this applies in particular to old versions for which the system manufacturer no longer provides support.
 Any existing localization requirements must also be checked and implemented if this is the only way to meet the interface requirements.
+A bridging regulation, e.g., which may allow a third party to prepare the information according to the standard, is currently not part of the draft regulation.

 In addition to the new regulations on data sets, lawmakers have established much more severe sanctions for the failure to provide sufficient data sets in a digital tax audit.
 Section 158(2) of the amendment to Germany’s tax code (AO-new) stipulates that the probative value of audit evidence no longer applies when auditors object to the factual accuracy in individual cases.
 In addition, if the taxpayer fails to provide data sets that comply with the regulations governing uniform digital interfaces (e.g., Section 147b AO-new).